 When trees sense a decrease in sunlight and temperatures as the winter season approaches, they begin to slow shoot and bud growth and store energy in the roots to prepare for spring flush.
 This is a process in which cells in the bark begin to harden.
 This insulates the tree, preventing it from freezing.
 The more hardening that occurs in a tree’s bark, the more cold-hardy it is.

 The USDA Plant Hardiness Zone Map is a guide that gardeners, growers, and planters use to determine how likely any particular species is to cope in different regions within the U.S. Each species is assigned a number or numbers that pertain to the zone(s) in which it may thrive.

-“Plant material native to the south will not react appropriately or timely to the winter conditions in the north,” says Jim Zwack, Davey’s director of technical services.
+“Most plant material native to the south will not react appropriately or timely to the winter conditions in the north,” says Jim Zwack, VP of the Davey Institute.
 For example, freezing temperatures in the north could easily harm non-native plants.
 Seek native plants from local, well-established nurseries when choosing specimens to bring home and plant in your landscape.
-“Tree problems occur when a specimen hasn’t yet adapted or cannot adapt to the environment in which it is planted,” adds Rex Bastian, one of Davey’s technical advisors.
+Tree problems also may occur when a specimen hasn’t yet adapted or cannot adapt to the environment in which it is planted.

 Evergreen trees have narrow needles that help conserve water and energy during winter.
 This allows conifers to maintain the green pigment chlorophyll in their needles throughout the year, unlike deciduous trees that break down chlorophyll and mobilize those resources during the fall color period.
 A combination of frozen soils with mild air temperatures, however, can lead to the browning or “burning” of evergreens.